Planning for a Network of Resilience Hubs for Community Preparedness in Connecticut

 • Speaker: John Truscinski, Director of Resilience Planning, CIRCA

-• Topic: Overview of CIRCA’s mission, work and the resilient hub concept.
+• Topic: Overview of CIRCA’s mission, work and the resilience hub concept.

 10:15-10:45 Keynote Presentation